Fixed vs adjustable-rate mortgages: What’s the difference?

-- If interest rates fall, fixed-rate mortgage holders have to refinance to take advantage of that, plus pay borrowing fees and costs all over again.
+- If interest rates fall, fixed-rate mortgage borrowers have to refinance to take advantage.

-- Are virtually identical from lender to lender and generally cannot be customized.
+- It is virtually identical from lender to lender and generally cannot be customized.

 What is an adjustable-rate mortgage?

 The index is an interest rate set by market forces and published by a neutral party.
-There are many indexes, and the loan paperwork identifies which index a particular adjustable-rate mortgage follows.
-Interest rates are unpredictable, though in recent decades they’ve tended to trend up and down over multi-year cycles.
+There are many indexes, and your loan paperwork identifies which index a particular adjustable-rate mortgage follows..

 Pros of an adjustable-rate mortgage

-- Feature lower rate and payment early in the loan term.
-Because lenders can consider the lower payment when qualifying borrowers, people can buy more-expensive homes than they otherwise could buy.
+- It has lower rates and payments early in the loan term.
+Because lenders can consider the lower payment when qualifying borrowers, people can buy more expensive homes than they otherwise could.

-- Help borrowers save and invest more money.
+- It can help borrowers save and invest more money.
 Someone who has a payment that’s $100 less with an ARM can put that money in a higher-yielding investment.

-- Offer a cheaper way for borrowers who don’t plan on living in one place for very long to buy a house.
+- It offers a cheaper way to buy a house for borrowers who don’t plan on living in one place for very long.

 Cons of an adjustable-rate mortgage

-- Rates and payments can rise significantly over the life of the loan, which can be a shock to your budget.
+- Rates and payments can rise significantly over the life of the loan.

-- Some annual caps don’t apply to the initial loan adjustment, making it difficult to swallow that first reset.
+- Some annual caps don’t apply to the initial loan adjustment.

 ARM vs. fixed: Which should I choose?

-Now that you know about the differences between an ARM and a fixed-rate mortgage, you’re better able to figure out which option works best for your situation.
-Here are important questions to answer when deciding which loan is right for you.
+Now that you’ve got the ARM and fixed-rate mortgage basics, here are important questions to ask when deciding which loan is right for you.

-If you’re going to be living in the house only a few years, it would make sense to take the lower-rate ARM, especially if you can get a reasonably priced 3/1 or 5/1.
+If you’re going to be living in the house for only a few years, it can make sense to take a lower-rate ARM, especially if you can get a reasonably priced 3/1 or 5/1.
 Your payment and rate will be lower, and you can build savings for a bigger home down the road.
-Plus, you’ll never be exposed to huge rate adjustments because you’ll be moving before the adjustable rate period begins.
+Plus, you’ll never be exposed to huge rate or payment adjustments because you’ll be moving before the adjustable-rate period begins.

-4. Could you still afford your monthly payment if interest rates rise significantly?
+Can you still afford your payments if rates jump?